watercolor-games/thelma/README.md

 should affect how the AI responds.
  - Integration with Peacenet: so we can actually grab the player's reputation.
- - Pattern recognition: being able to filter out garbage from the recognized tag list and grab the closest recognized pattern.
  - Synonyms: being able to alter the output message replacing certain words with random synonyms so that the AI doesn't repeat the same stuff.